D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/02_preprocess.md

 ```
 IDL> fields = read_geqdsk('g159243.00300',flux=flux)
 ```
-where `flux` is the outputted torodial flux.
+where the `flux` keyword is a named variable that recieves the torodial flux upon executation.

 #Extracting GEQDSK file and Plasma Parameters from TRANSP
-Its convenient to grab FIDASIM inputs from previously calculated TRANSP runs.
+It is convenient to grab FIDASIM inputs from previously calculated TRANSP runs.

 The python script, `extract_transp_geqdsk`, can be used to extract the MHD equilibrium from TRANSP's `.DATA* files`.